Can an iPhone’s private browsing be tracked? (Explained)

 Why You Might Still Be Tracked Despite Private Browsing and What It Doesn’t Do?

-Whether you use private browsing or not, your network service provider can still see your internet behavior and data.
-Even when you are using private browsing, certain networks and devices have surveillance software installed that can record your online behavior.
+Your network service provider can still view your online activity and data regardless of whether you use private browsing.
+Some networks and devices have surveillance software installed that can monitor your online activity even if you are utilizing private browsing.

 Conclusion: